 The Tamron is exciting as it’s a lens designed for Sony E-mount meaning it’s sized smaller than the comparable DSLR-oriented lens of yesteryear.
 It’s optically imperfect when comparing to many other lenses, but not enough that it’s noticeable to the common viewer in ‘average’ circumstances.
 If you’re looking for one do-everything lens, this is it.
 The 28mm end often feels tight compared to the 24mm we’re often used to, the fly-by-wire focus isn’t good for external focus pulling, and the focus ring is mysteriously the inner-most rather than outer-most (nearest the filtered end of the lens) one.
 All-in-all, this lens wins for the best combination of convenience and quality.

+Too many shots are boring because people start out their blocking by putting their camera on a tripod.
+Use your cellphone as a director’s viewfinder to pick a shot; don’t lug a tripod-laden camera around the location for that.
+Apps like Artemis are awesome viewfinders, or just buy a cellphone with multiple lenses and focal lengths.
 I think this is changing, but camera movement is often underrated.
 A Canon 5d on a gimbal can more easily provide a dynamic, moving shot than an Arri Alexa on a tripod can.
 Again, will your audience notice the difference in sharpness between lenses?
 Likely not.
 Will they notice a dynamic moving camera vs. a static shot?
 Absolutely.

 The world is plagued by too many gimbals, and though the Ronin S feels twice as heavy as it should need to be, it’s a solid choice with a variety of accessories, a good track record of support through DJI, and a small enough form factor it can be collapsed into a backpack with other gear.

 Gimbals also allow you to execute some cool creative options like pan/tilt functionality in motion-control timelapse.
 It’s a versatile tool.
+It’s got a simpler learning curve than a Glidecam (though it does require power).
+Get one with the 45º tilt so you can see the LCD.

 All that said: these things matter more than your tripod: